Performing Arts HS

 - Duke Ellington School of the Arts (Washington, DC)

 - High School for the Performing and Visual Arts (Houston)

 - LaGuardia High School of Music & Art and Performing Arts (New York City)

-- Central Los Angeles High School for the Visual and Performing Arts
+- Ramon C. Cortines School of Visual and Performing Arts (Los Angeles)

 - Los Angeles County High School for the Arts

 - New Orleans Center for Creative Arts

 - New World School of the Arts (Miami)